ahmedbadawy4/aws-terraform-webapp/README.md

 # Terraform Provisioning of basic and simple webapp

-### Hello world App with Ec2 and PostgreSQL on AWS

-- Terraform infrastructure code to provision fully operated environment consists of EC2 act as an application and PostgreSQL database
-- The all components are in the same vpc with no public access for the database except from and to Ec2 private subnet and Ec2 is only public accessible on 80 and 22 from anywhere.
+ Terraform code to provision fully operated environment consists of EC2 act as an application and PostgreSQL database All components are in the same vpc with no public access for the database except from and to Ec2 private subnet and Ec2 is only public accessible on 80 and 22 from target subnet.

 - The code made consists of a modules to easily reuse it